 Fast & Professional Care Right When You Need It

-Why Choose Stansbury Dental for Emergency Dentistry?
+Why Choose Stansbury Dental for Emergency Dental Care?

-- Over 4 Decades Of Proven Clinical Experience
+- Over 4 Decades of Proven Clinical Experience

-- Same-Day Emergency Appointments Available
+- Same-Day Appointments for Existing Patients

 Dr. Stansbury, in addition to having over 40 years of experience practicing dentistry, is also a big proponent of using the latest dental technology.
 With the newest tools, he’s able to find, diagnose, and treat dental problems in less time than ever, which is especially useful during an emergency situation!
 Plus, he and our team know just how to calm emergency patients so they’re able to take the appropriate actions and get the care they need right away.

 Dental emergencies are non-life-threatening injuries to your teeth or gums that require immediate attention from a dental professional.
 A few common examples include a knocked-out, cracked, or otherwise damaged tooth.
 Since it’s always best to air on the side of caution, don’t hesitate to give our team a call if you are unsure.
 From there, we can ask you a few questions to better understand your injury and schedule a same-day appointment if needed.

 Every patient experiencing a dental emergency can expect their out-of-pocket expenses to be different.
 Caring for a broken tooth is vastly different than having to extract and replace a severely decayed one.
 Only until you meet with our dental team to discuss your situation will we be able to provide you with a reliable estimate.
 The cost of your emergency dentistry in Tyler will be discussed thoroughly during your consultation, so you don’t experience any surprises along the way.